Using AI in Transana

 Next, the page lays out how I evaluated the numerous AI models available in Transana.
 I go into a lot of detail in this section so you can understand exactly how I reached my conclusions.
 Lessons Learned describes those conclusions.

-The section called Asking AI to Evaluate AI provides rankings of the AI models available in Transana for exploring Text and for exploring Images.
+The section called Having AI Evaluate and Rank AI provides rankings of the AI models available in Transana for exploring Text and for exploring Images.
 If you are here looking for guidance about what AI models to use, read this section.

 But if you read nothing else, please read and re-read the last section, called The Last Word.
 Understanding that section is vital to all researchers who want to use AI as part of qualitative data analysis.